Kerrynne Liddle: Career

 Liddle worked as a journalist with the ABC in radio and television, and Channel 7 Adelaide.
-She later established her own public relations business, in Adelaide.
+She later established her own public relations business, Precise Media Management, in Adelaide.
 In 2010, she served on the expert panel for the Review of Australian Government Investment in the Indigenous Broadcasting and Media Sector conducted by Neville Stevens.

 In 2011, Liddle was appointed as Santos Limited's Aboriginal participation manager.
 She later worked for Voyages Indigenous Tourism Australia as a manager at the Ayers Rock Resort, responsible for over 1000 staff, with 400 Indigenous employees.

 Liddle served on several boards, including GPEX for GP training and the Central Australian Aboriginal Congress.
 She also served as chair of the Tandanya National Aboriginal Cultural Institute, on the boards of the South Australian Housing Trust, Aboriginal Hostels Limited and Indigenous Business Australia, and as a member of the councils of the University of Adelaide and University of South Australia.

 Politics

 Liddle became a member of the Australian Labor Party (ALP) in 2006.
 She later stated in 2021 that she was a financial member for only one year and had only attended one meeting which was an introductory one.
 She then joined the Liberal Party and was preselected in sixth place on the party's Senate ticket in South Australia at the 2016 federal election.
 In 2019, Liddle began working as a staffer for Senator Anne Ruston.
 She was a candidate for the vice-presidency of the Liberal Party's state division in February 2020 but withdrew her candidacy due to illness.

 In February 2021, Liddle won preselection for the third position on the Liberal Party's Senate ticket in South Australia at the 2022 election.
-She is aligned with the party's moderate faction, although her preselection victory over fellow moderate Rachel Swift was largely due to support from the party's conservatives.
+She was aligned with the party's moderate faction, although her preselection victory over fellow moderate Rachel Swift was largely due to support from the party's conservatives.

 At the 2022 federal election, Liddle was elected to a six-year term beginning on 1 July 2022; she was the last South Australian senator to be declared elected.
 She is the first Indigenous Australian elected to represent South Australia in the Senate and the first Indigenous woman to win a parliamentary seat in South Australia at either state or federal level.

+Liddle is a member of the Centrist faction of the Liberal Party.